alexeysp11/delivery-service-csharp/docs/frontend/processes/customer.makeorder.md

 ## Description of the process

 - Displaying the menu:
-    - Unloaded from the backend: categories, individual items (name, picture, price, description).
+    - Unloaded from the backend: categories (name, picture, description), individual items (name, picture, price, description).
 - When placing an order:
     - User enters: list of selected items from menu, size, quantity, place of delivery.
     - Calculated on the backend: total order amount, estimated cooking and delivery time.